 What is a cosmetic doctor?

-No. A plastic surgeon also performs operations such as reconstructive surgery and cosmetic procedures (for example, eyelid surgery), while a cosmetic doctor focuses on non-surgical treatments like Botox and fillers.
+No. A plastic surgeon performs surgical procedures such as reconstructive surgery and cosmetic operations (for example, eyelid surgery), while a cosmetic doctor focuses on non-surgical treatments such as Botox and dermal fillers.

 Yes.
-In the UK, professional bodies such as the Joint Council for Cosmetic Practitioners (JCCP) and the British College of Aesthetic Medicine (BCAM) set standards for training and quality.
-Membership or certification can be a sign of reliability.
+In the UK, professional bodies such as the Joint Council for Cosmetic Practitioners (JCCP) and the British College of Aesthetic Medicine (BCAM) set standards for training, ethics and clinical practice in aesthetic medicine.
+Membership or certification from these organisations may be an indicator of commitment to professional standards.

-Injectablesbooking only lists practitioners who are qualified and experienced in cosmetic injectables.
+Injectablesbooking only lists practitioners who are appropriately qualified and experienced in cosmetic injectables.

 Over 1,200 locations